-Shanghai University of Finance and Economics; Postal Address: Guoding Road 777, 200433, Shanghai, China; E-mail: zhangruishen@sufe.edu.cn.
+[¶]Institute of Accounting and Finance, Shanghai University of Finance and Economics; Postal Address: Guoding Road 777, 200433, Shanghai, China; E-mail: zhangruishen@sufe.edu.cn.

-1. INTRODUCTION
+1. Introduction

-Climate change has started to significantly affect a large number of firms.1 While some firms face direct costs from change in the physical climate, others are adversely affected by policies and regulations that are implemented to combat global warming.2 At the same time, climate change does provide opportunities for some firms, those, for example, operating in renewable energy, electric cars, or energy storage.
+Climate change has started to significantly affect a large number of firms.
+While some firms face direct costs from change in the physical climate, others are adversely affected by policies and regulations that are implemented to combat global warming.
+At the same time, climate change does provide opportunities for some firms, those, for example, operating in renewable energy, electric cars, or energy storage.
 With the consequences of climate change becoming more observable, the debate has intensified over whether capital markets are paying enough attention to the financial impacts of climate change.
-The IMF, for example, claims that "investors do not pay sufficient attention to climate change risks" (IMF, 2020), an oversight which would severely endanger global financial stability.

-It is a challenge for investors, regulators, and policymakers to properly quantify firm-level exposure to climate change, with respect to the associated risks, but also in terms of the opportunities that come with it.
+It is a challenge for investors and regulators to properly quantify firm-level exposure to climate change, with respect to the associated risks, but also in terms of the opportunities that come with it.
 First, the effect of climate change on firms is highly uncertain because it remains unclear how the climate will eventually change and whether, how, and when policymakers will tighten regulation (Barnett, Brock, and Hansen, 2020).
-Second, the effects of climate change are likely to be heterogeneous across firms, even among firms within the same industry.
-The reason for this is that many factors that plausibly affect a firm's ability to adopt to a greener economy also exhibit large firm-level components (e.g., managerial skill, innovation, or financial constraints).
-Third, there is currently no common practice among academics or practitioners for how to reliably quantify firm-level climate change exposure.3 While firms' voluntary carbon emissions are gaining some traction as an exposure measure, the data exist only for a limited and selected sample (about half of
+Second, the effects of climate change are heterogeneous across firms, even within the same industry.
+The reason for this is that many factors that plausibly affect a firm's ability to adapt to a greener economy exhibit large firm-level components (e.g., managerial skill, innovation, or financial constraints).
+Third, there is currently no common practice among academics or practitioners for how to reliably quantify firm-level climate change exposure.
+While firms' voluntary carbon emissions are gaining some traction as an exposure measure, the data exist only for a limited and selected sample (about half of all S&P 500 firms do not report their emissions).
+Furthermore, disclosed emissions reflect firms' historic (instead of future) business models, and do not distinguish between "good" and "bad" emissions.